scala/improvement-proposals/content/partial-function-parens.md

 if you do not want to.

-This proposal brings partial functions in-line with the rest of Scala syntax, with the curly braces reserved for multi-statement blocks, and made optional.
+This proposal brings partial functions in-line with the rest of Scala syntax, with the curly braces only being mandatory for multi-statement blocks, and made optional with Scala 3's Optional Braces.

 ## Limitations